How does Beam AI help with Structural Steel Takeoffs?

 6. Advanced Editing & Customization Tools

-Steel takeoffs aren’t always straightforward.
-There are times when estimators need to modify, refine, or look for alternate materials based on project changes or specific requirements.
-Rigid software tools can limit flexibility, forcing users to redo entire sections of takeoffs when adjustments are needed.
+Rigid structural steel takeoff tools can limit flexibility, forcing users to redo entire sections of takeoffs when adjustments are needed.

-Beam AI offers intuitive, flexible editing tools, giving users complete control over their takeoff data.
+Beam AI provides intuitive and flexible editing tools, giving users complete control over their takeoff data.

 • Edit dimensions and quantities – Adjust component measurements directly within the software as project requirements evolve.